CompuTec/wms-docs/administror-guide/installation/sap-business-one-settings/decimal-thousand-separator.md

 2. Select Region (and Language).

-3. On the Formats tab, press Additional settings...
+3. On the Formats tab, click Additional settings...

 4. On the Numbers tab, change the Decimal symbol.